by Garrick Dee

 Not using a sharp blade will result in irritation, tugging and razor burn.

-Worst part is, it could be a source of infection if there is an open wound because most dull razors are dirty.
+The worst part is, it could be a source of infection if there is an open wound because most dull razors are dirty.

 Prep and Exfoliate